sushmavankayala/data-512-homework_4/README.md

 - **[smokeestimate_death_discharge.png](generated_plots/smokeestimate_death_discharge.png)**: This plot shows the relationship between smoke estimates and respiratory-related deaths and discharges over the years.
 - **[forecasted_deaths_Respiratory Diseases.png](<generated_plots/forecasted_deaths_Respiratory Diseases.png>)**: This plot presents the forecasted number of deaths due to respiratory diseases from 2020 to 2050 based on predicted smoke estimates.
 - **[forecasted_deaths_Asthma.png](generated_plots/forecasted_deaths_Asthma.png)**: This plot illustrates the forecasted number of deaths due to asthma from 2020 to 2050, based on the predicted smoke estimates.
-- **Smoke Estimate_<disease>**: These plots illustrate the trends between smoke estimates and specific diseases over the years.
+- **Smoke Estimate_[disease_name].png**: These plots illustrate the trends between smoke estimates and specific diseases over the years.

 ### Considerations and Limitations